mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Single python3 script that only requires aiohttp module, trivial to run or deploy anywhere.

-- Runs in constant ~40M memory footprint on amd64, which is probably more than e.g. bitlbee-discord_, but better than those leaky browser tabs.
+- Runs in relatively stable ~40M memory footprint on amd64, which is probably more than e.g. bitlbee-discord_, but better than those leaky browser tabs.

 - Easy to tweak and debug without rebuilds, gdb, rust and such.